erickrr-bd/VulTek-Alert/README.md

   - pyyaml

 # Installation
-To install or update Telk-Alert, you must run the installer_telk_alert.sh executable with administrator rights.
-The installer will perform the following actions:
+To install or update VulTek-Alert you must run the script "installer_vultek_alert.sh" for this you can use any of the following commands:

+`./installer_vultek_alert.sh` or `sh installer_vultek_alert.sh`

+The installer performs the following actions on the computer:

-- Copy and creation of directories and files necessary for the operation of Telk-Alert.
+- Copy and creation of directories and files necessary for the operation of VulTek-Alert.
-- Creation of user and specific group for the operation of Telk-Alert.
+- Creation of user and specific group for the operation of VulTek-Alert.
-- It changes the owner of the files and directories necessary for the operation of Telk-Alert, assigning them to the user created for this purpose.
+- It changes the owner of the files and directories necessary for the operation of VulTek-Alert, assigning them to the user created for this purpose.
-- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Telk-Alert installation.
+- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed VulTek-Alert installation.
-- Creation of Telk-Alert and Telk-Alert-Agent services.
+- Creation of VulTek-Alert service.

 # Running